Here to Serve You

 Lab & Pathology

 Bay Area Hospital’s laboratory provides quality testing for the southern Oregon coast.
-Staffed 365 days a year, 24 hours a day, the laboratory provides full-service diagnostic testing for inpatients and outpatients.
+Staffed 24 hours a day, seven days a week, 365 days a year, the laboratory provides full-service diagnostic testing for inpatients and outpatients.
 Accredited by the College of American Pathologists, our medical laboratory scientists (MLS) are trained to perform, assess and report hematology, coagulation, blood bank, chemistry, urinalysis, and microbiology test.
 We are staffed with licensed cytotechnologists and two pathologists from the American Society for Clinical Pathologists (ASCP).

 To contact the Lab at Bay Area Hospital please call 541-269-8071.

 The laboratory offers four COVID-19 testing options for inpatients or those who have a provider’s referral (in the form of Antigen, NAAT, PCR) with same day results.

 This department processes tissues and biopsies to determine if there is a malignancy or other disease processes going on.
 Pathologists determine their findings using various techniques including microscopes, special stains, and genetic testing.

 Cytotechnologists use microscopes and special stains to screen for malignancies and abnormalities, mainly from PAP smears, body fluids, and fine needle aspirates.